Gibberella fujikuroi: Management

 There have been many management solutions put forth, with the most important and widely used being the use of treated seeds.
 Growers should confer with the source of their seeds and as a second measure, check the weight of the seeds they receive.
 Lightweight seeds are typically infected.
 Seeds can also be treated to prevent pathogen activation.
 There are two options that have been found to be successful: hot water baths and chlorine treatments.
 However, one cannot be sure that the pathogen will be fully neutralized when subjected to these conditions.

 Resistance in rice has also been studied.
 Specifically, the Binam cultivar has been found to be the most resistant to the disease, thus producing the largest yield in experiments when the disease was purposefully induced.
 Other varieties have shown partial resistance, but none as strong as Binam.

 One new option that is under investigation for management potential is treating the seeds with silver nanoparticles.
 The particles are a known antifungal that are not toxic to humans.
 In one study, treatment with the particles reduced the incidence of the disease significantly.

 Importance

 In rice crops, this disease has made a staggering economic impact.
 Losses have been specifically high in Asian countries, namely India, Thailand, and Japan.
-Specifically, Basmati rice has been a main target for Gibberella fujikuroi'.
+Specifically, Basmati rice has been a main target for Fusarium fujikuroi'.
 At times, growers have lost up to 50% of their crop.
 However, rates of disease are not often so high and only occur during epidemic years.

 Luckily, attempts at management have found success in the past and new treatments are continually researched.
 Growers can be confident that they will find an option to deal with this disease if it is present in their crop, if not initially, then hopefully by the next growing season.